expo/expo/docs/pages/versions/unversioned/sdk/imagepicker.md

 ## Types

-### `ImagePicker.CameraRollPermissionResponse`
+### `ImagePicker.MediaLibraryPermissionResponse`

-`ImagePicker.CameraRollPermissionResponse` extends [PermissionResponse](../permissions/#permissionresponse) type exported by `unimodules-permission-interface` and contains additional iOS-specific field:
+`ImagePicker.MediaLibraryPermissionResponse` extends [PermissionResponse](../permissions/#permissionresponse) type exported by `unimodules-permission-interface` and contains additional iOS-specific field:

 - `accessPrivileges` **(string)** - Indicates if your app has access to the whole or only part of the photo library.
 Possible values are:
   - `all` if the user granted your app access to the whole photo library